thephpleague/csv/source/reading.md

 //
 ~~~

+### each($callable)

+`each` apply a callable function on each CSV row.
+The callable function:

+* can take up to tree parameters:
+    * the current csv row data
+    * the current csv key
+    * the current csv iterator object
+* **must** return true to continue iterating over the CSV

+This function is to be use if for instance you want to directly import the CSV data into another format.

 ## Filtering the data

-You can further manipulate the CSV `fetch*` methods output by specifying filtering options using the following methods:
+You can further manipulate the CSV `fetch*` methods output and the `each` method behavior by specifying filtering options using the following methods:

-### setFilter($callable = null)
+### addFilter($callable = null)

-setFilter method specifies an optional callable function to filter the CSV data.
-This function takes three parameters at most (see CallbackFilterIterator for more informations)
+`addFilter` method specifies an optional callable function to filter the CSV data.
+This function takes three parameters at most (see CallbackFilterIterator for more informations).
+You can add multiple filter to your CSV.
+The filters will be applied using the First In First Out rule.
+For backward compatibility the `setFilter` method is now a alias of the `addFilter` method.
+The `setFilter` method will be deprecated in the next major version release (ie: 6.0).

+### removeFilter($callable)

+`removeFilter` method removes an already registered filter.
+If the same filter is registered multiple time, you will have to call removeFilter as often as the filter was registered.

+### hasFilter($callable)

+`hasFilter` method verifies if a `$callable` filter is already registered

 ### setSortBy($callable = null)